Modified Bitumen Roofing • Introduction to Mod Bit Roofs

 8. Safety: See this material safety data sheet for health and safety information about SBS-modified bitumen roofing at the Siplast website.
 This is only an example and other products and brands may be different.

-9. Safety: See this material safety data sheet for health and safety information about APP-modified bitumen roofing at the Polyglass website.
+9. Safety: See this material safety data sheet for health and safety information about APP-modified bitumen roofing at the IKO website.
 This is only an example and other products and brands may be different.

 11. Technical: “Cold-Applied Adhesives for Modified Bitumen Membrane Roofing” is a basic overview put together by the Roof Coatings Manufacturers Association.